danidiaz/streamy/README.md

 ## Explanation of the "mixins" stanza

-In the package.cabal of the stream-t-testsuite, we find the following:
+In the package.cabal of the streamy-testsuite, we find the following:

 ```
 mixins:
+    test-common
+            (Test.Common as Test.Pipes.Common)
-    stream-t-sig requires (Control.Monad.Trans.Stream as Control.Monad.Trans.Stream.Test.Pipes),
+            requires (Test.Common.Streamy as Test.Pipes.Common.Streamy),
-    stream-t-pipes (Control.Monad.Trans.Stream.Pipes as Control.Monad.Trans.Stream.Test.Pipes)
+    streamy-pipes (Streamy.Pipes as Test.Pipes.Common.Streamy)
 ```

 What is happening here?